skeeto/skeeto.github.com/_posts/2013-03-28-Precise-JavaScript-Serialization-with-ResurrectJS.markdown

 JSON doesn't support `undefined` but I get it for free with this
-scheme: any time I come across `undefined` I replace it with a reference the object at index -1.
+scheme: any time I come across `undefined` I replace it with a reference to the object at index -1.
 This will always be `undefined`!

 {% highlight javascript %}
 string = necromancer.stringify([undefined]);